 1. Purpose of policy

-The following policy and the associated Internal Audit Charter (Appendix A) is intended to provide a broad framework for the conduct of audit and assurance services at USC.
+The following policy and the associated Internal Audit Charter (Appendix A) are intended to provide a broad framework for the conduct of audit and assurance services at USC.

 2. Policy scope and application

-This policy applies to all staff, students, agents and members of decision-making and advisory bodies of the University.
+This policy applies to all staff, students, contractors and members of decision-making and advisory bodies of the University.

 (a) establish and maintain appropriate systems of internal control and risk management;